Van Buren County 4-H

 4-H Volunteer Leaders are entitled to certain tax deductions.
 Generally, out-of-pocket expenses, such as amounts spent for fees, materials, travel, lodging, awards, etc., and mileage for use of privately owned vehicles are deductible as contributions.
 The same type of expenses incurred when attending 4-H leadership training is also deductible.
 Keep an accurate record of your out-of-pocket expenses and consult with a qualified tax person.

-Arkansas 4-H Online is a web based event registration system that 4-H members and volunteers will use to enroll for 4-H involvement and register for statewide 4-H events and activities.
+Arkansas Register for 4-H Events is a web based event registration system that 4-H members and volunteers will use to enroll for 4-H involvement and register for statewide 4-H events and activities.
 Members should sign up beginning September 1 of each year.

 Adult Volunteer Leader Training's are required.
 Volunteer leaders are to receive 4 hours of leader training a year.
 Contact the Van Buren County Extension Office for time and date of leader trainings.